Veloc1tyE/Drift/README.md

 I believe Deep RL is powerful and expressive enough to solve this problem; furthermore having net expected energy gain as the reward naturally incentivises the agent to create sustained fusion with very little disruption.

-Further references for applications of DL to fusion are shown below:
+Further references for applications of DL to fusion are given below:

 https://arxiv.org/pdf/1811.00333.pdf

 https://www.nature.com/articles/s41586-019-1116-4